-- (b) The nature and value of the respective property of each spouse; - (c) The contribution of each spouse to any property held by the spouses pursuant to NRS 123.030; - (d) The duration of the marriage; - (e) The income, earning capacity, age and health of each spouse; - (f) The standard of living during the marriage; - (g) The career before the marriage of the spouse who would receive the alimony; - (h) The existence of specialized education or training or the level of marketable skills attained by each spouse during the marriage; - (i) The contribution of either spouse as homemaker; - (j) The award of property granted by the court in the divorce, other than child support and alimony, to the spouse who would receive the alimony; and - (k) The physical and mental condition of each party as it relates to the financial condition, health and ability to work of that spouse. - 9.
+- 1 (b) The nature and value of the respective property of each 2 spouse; - (c) The contribution of each spouse to any property held by the spouses pursuant to NRS 123.030; - (d) The duration of the marriage;

+- (e) The income, earning capacity, age and health of each spouse; - (f) The standard of living during the marriage; - (g) The career before the marriage of the spouse who would receive the alimony; - (h) The existence of specialized education or training or the level of marketable skills attained by each spouse during the marriage; - (i) The contribution of either spouse as homemaker; - (j) The award, other than child support and alimony, of the spouse who would receive the alimony; and - (k) The physical and mental condition of each party as it relates to the financial condition, health and ability to work of that spouse. - 9.
 In granting a divorce, the court shall consider the need to grant alimony to a spouse for the purpose of obtaining training or education relating to a job, career or profession.
 In addition to any other factors the court considers relevant in determining whether such alimony should be granted, the court shall consider: - (a) Whether the spouse who would pay such alimony has obtained greater job skills or education during the marriage; and - (b) Whether the spouse who would receive such alimony provided financial support while the other spouse obtained job skills or education. - [9.]
-10. If the court determines that alimony should be awarded pursuant to the provisions of subsection [8:] 9: - (a) The court, in its order, shall provide for the time within which the spouse who is the recipient of the alimony must commence the training or education relating to a job, career or profession. - (b) The spouse who is ordered to pay the alimony may, upon changed circumstances, file a motion to modify the order. - (c) The spouse who is the recipient of the alimony may be granted, in addition to any other alimony granted by the court, money to provide for: - (1) Testing of the recipient's skills relating to a job, career or profession;
+10. If the court determines that alimony should be awarded pursuant to the provisions of subsection [8:] 9: - (a) The court, in its order, shall provide for the time within which the spouse who is the recipient of the alimony must commence the training or education relating to a job, career or profession. - (b) The spouse who is ordered to pay the alimony may, upon changed circumstances, file a motion to modify the order. - (c) The spouse who is the recipient of the alimony may be granted, in addition to any other alimony granted by the court, money to provide for: - (1) Testing of the recipient's skills relating to a job, career or profession; - (2) Evaluation of the recipient's abilities and goals relating to a job, career or profession;